ooni/probe-cli/Readme.md

 that aims to empower decentralized efforts in increasing transparency of Internet censorship around the world.

-This repository contains core OONI tools:
+This repository contains core OONI tools written in Go:

 - the CLI client ([cmd/ooniprobe](cmd/ooniprobe));